stepanenko/javascript-info/README.md

 - `npm install -g npm-check-updates`
 - `ncu -u`

-> `-u` stands for update, it ommited with list all outdated packages
+> `-u` stands for update, if ommited will show all outdated packages

 Or without a global install: